 First, it’s important to understand some background information and best practices regarding the reference check process.

-When during the hiring process do employers conduct a reference check?
+When do employers conduct a reference check?

 The answer is: it depends.
 Depending on the job, employers generally time the reference check before or after the interview process.
 Sometimes, it’s a matter of expedience, while other times the timing is deliberate.